Coping with lung cancer

 It can be very difficult to cope with a diagnosis of cancer, both practically and emotionally.
 You may feel very upset and confused at first.
 As well as coping with the fear and anxiety that a diagnosis of cancer brings, you have to work out how to manage practically.
 There may be money matters to sort out.
 Who do you tell you have cancer?
 There may also be children to consider.

 Just try to remember that you don't have to sort everything out at once.
 It may take some time to deal with each issue.
 Do ask for help if you need it though.
 Your doctor or specialist nurse will know who you can contact to get some help.
 They can put you in touch with people specially trained in supporting people with cancer.

 Lung cancer organisations can help you to find sources of emotional support and counselling in your area.
 There are also now web based forums where you can get in touch with other people who've been diagnosed with lung cancer.

 The coping with cancer section contains lots of information you may find helpful.
-There are sections about feelings and emotions, talking about cancer, getting help, helping yourself, sex and sexuality, and about practical issues such as financial support, benefits and sick pay.
+There are sections about feelings and emotions, and talking about cancer.
+There is also information about where to get help, helping yourself, sex and sexuality, and about practical issues such as financial support, benefits and sick pay.